odevauchelle/BrownTrack/documentation/bunch.md

 # Bunch

 A bunch is a series of trajectories.
-Some of them are alive, which means they can grow as new points are added to them, wheras other are dead---they're no longer able to grow.
+Some of them are alive, which means they can grow as new points are added to them, whereas other are dead---they're no longer able to grow.

 ## Creation